cjpais/cmlparser_py/README.md

 python cml.py (cml-filename) (output-filename) (d)
 * cml-filename - The name and location of the cml file you would like to parse
 * output-filename - The file name and location for a lammps output
-* d - Used for debugging output, lines in cml.py will help print out debugging info
+* d or debug - Used for debugging output, lines in cml.py will help print out debugging info can be specified anywhere in the input
+* h or help - Used when you are unsure on how to write a lammps file
+* -f (file) - Specifies there is an lammps input file that just needs read_data changed.
+File is the input file

 An example of use would be: